AntoFa1990/CA_AQ_Dashboard/README.md

 Reed Zimpfer

-### Introduction
+## Introduction

 In this Project we use publically available data to evaluate air pollution, which  is a leading cause of death across the globe, contributing to stroke, heart disease, lung cancer, and other respiratory illness.
-The goal of this project is to document and visualize the air quality of the California state area.
+The goal of this project is to document and visualize the air quality of the California state area as a tool for promoting public health.

 <img width="618" alt="image" src="https://user-images.githubusercontent.com/116701851/230517802-3e1f1db3-bd76-4c33-8087-cf52158a77da.png">

-### Project Overview:
+## Project Overview:

-#### Who is the target audience?
+### Who is the target audience?
 General Public

-#### Why is it relevant to them?
+### Why is it relevant to them?
 Health Awareness & Protection
 Community Engagement & Advocacy
 Planning & Decision Making

-#### About The Dataset
+### About The Dataset
 Our core dataset came from the Environmental Protection Agency (EPA)'s AQS (Air Quality System) database.

 https://www.epa.gov/air-trends/air-quality-cities-and-counties